minii-ai/rnn/README.md

 ## Training

 Training on Steve Jobs dataset for 100000 iterations at `lr = 1e-1` with sequence length `s`.
 Weights will be saved to `./weights.pkl`.
-Checkpoints every 1000 steps, sample beginning with char `c` at temperature `0.5`.
+Checkpoints every 1000 steps and generates sequences unconditionally at temperature `0.5`.

 ```bash
 python3 train.py \